Alex-98jeweler/money/README.md

 python manage.py runserver
 ```

 After setup, you can open http://127.0.0.1:8000/ for login in django admin site.
-On this site you can
-edit entities of this project.
+You need to login by credentials from createsuper user step.
+After login you can make CRUD operations with project entities

 ## Documentation